outdreamer/build-a-cure/docs/tasks/examples.md

 # math-language map (connecting function) solution automation insight path examples

+## apply core structures to interface components for language map
+    - opposite structure of interface (division by applying a standard) is an application/combination (multiplication by creating combinations of pairs, of one variable's range applied to another's)

 # solution metric/filter/test examples

 ## general solution filters

 	- meaning
 		- relevance
 			- usefulness